Cash flow statement: Everything you need to know for better financial management

 As its name suggests, the cash flow statement brings together all cash flows and is used to manage a company's cash more effectively and consciously.
 It takes into account all the cash inflow and outflows.

-What are the 3 cash flows in a cash flow statement?
+What are the 3 sections of a cash flow statement?

 In preparing the statement of cash flows, we present operating, investing and financing cash flows.
 Let's have a closer look at each of them.